velartrill/velartrill.github.io/orig/in-good-hands.md

 “…stars and skies, tell me that didn’t work.”

 “It worked.
 It fucking worked.
 I can’t believe it worked but it worked.
 She and the Duchess fell for it both.
 Next thing we know, the old bat was up to her neck in a goddamn gang war.
 So the gang was pissed at her.
 Her own militia was pissed at her.
 The local justiciar was pissed at her, because she was raking in so much money just for not convicting.
 So she had an angry blackrobe coming for her, trying to stir up trouble, making her waste political capital defending her kin from trumped-up charges.
-I think she may have been trying to just burn the family out completely.
-I left before it all went down but I heard on the grapevine a few years later her Radiance completely stripped the family of their title, left them landless gentry with scarce a penny to their names, and she had the full backing of the peerage to do it.
+I think the gown may have been trying to just burn the family out completely.
+I left before it all went down but I heard on the grapevine a few years later that her Radiance completely stripped the family of their title, left them landless gentry with scarce a penny to their names, and she had the full backing of the peerage to do it.
 Gave the duchy to the daughter of some sycophant from Carnelian, and it sounded like she cleaned things up pretty well."

 “So tell me — after all this fighting the opium trade, how’d you come to shack up with a junkie?”